mitra42/webForth/DESIGN.md

 but this depends on memory efficiency and (may) not be done if MEM=8.
 The actual packing and unpacking are done by a class that can be passed to the Forth constructor.

-For example Flash16_32 is a 8 bit wide memory array for holding 32 bit cells which uses a `Uint16array`.
+For example Flash8_32 is a 8 bit wide memory array for holding 32 bit cells which uses a `Uint8array`.

-Flash16_16 is a newer way of handling, for now just supporting CELLL = MEM = 16, it separates memory into two areas, so that one can be flashed on a device, and the other is fully initialized at start up.
+It splits memory into two areas as described above, so that one can be flashed on a device, and the other is fully initialized at start up.

 There may be future experimentation to experiment with different ways of handling memory, or managing a large virtual memory space on a smaller device.
 This would be mediated by the memory class.

-### Colon, Code and other words
-### I/O
-### Async

 ### Token Threaded
 The key to Forth is a threaded interpreter.